hhaeri/Semantic-Segmentation-for-Feature-Extraction/README.md

 * Efficient training with relatively few annotated examples

 We employed a transfer learning strategy by using a **ResNet34** backbone pre-trained on ImageNet, and experimented with various hyperparameters such as number of layers, kernel sizes, and loss functions (e.g., Focal Loss, Dice Loss, Jaccard Loss).

-### Mask R-CNN

-Mask R-CNN extends Faster R-CNN by adding a branch for predicting segmentation masks on each Region of Interest (RoI).
-This model is ideal for detecting and segmenting **object-based features** with well-defined boundaries, such as specific geological symbols or discrete features embedded in the map.

-Key strengths of the Mask R-CNN approach:

-* Excellent at instance segmentation and object detection
-* Works well when features of interest are sparse but distinct
-* Offers bounding boxes in addition to segmentation masks

-The Mask R-CNN implementation provides a complementary approach to U-Net, especially useful when object-level detection is required alongside semantic segmentation.

-Both models were implemented from scratch and trained using customized pipelines for data loading, preprocessing, augmentation, and evaluation.
-Results from each model were compared across multiple metrics including **Intersection over Union (IoU)** and **visual inspection** to assess real-world applicability.

 ## Network Configuration & Training